 The Pioneer Tree Trail

-Samuel P. Taylor's only old-growth trail is a short, easy walk that climbs a hillside, visits a lone old-growth redwood, then descends through a little canyon that contains a tiny but surprisingly nice old-growth grove.
-This loop is meant to be hiked counter-clockwise, but I like to save the old growth for last.
+Samuel P. Taylor’s only old-growth trail is a short, easy walk.
+It climbs a hillside, visits a lone old-growth redwood, then descends through a little canyon that contains a tiny but surprisingly nice old-growth grove.
+This loop is meant to be hiked counter-clockwise, and the old growth is actually more impressive in that direction, but I like to save the old growth for last.

-To reach the trailhead, park in the day use area just past the entrance kiosk, then walk down the main road, cross the bridge, and turn left at the T intersection.
+To reach the trailhead, park anywhere around the picnic area just past the entrance kiosk.
+Walk down the main road, cross the bridge, and turn left at the T intersection.
 The road soon dead-ends at a gate.
 Next to the gate is an unmarked pullout where you can park if you want to save a few minutes of walking.

 Just before the footbridge over Sir Francis Drake Boulevard, look for the Pioneer Tree Trail to your right.
 Take this trail, which starts out level and soon begins climbing at a very gentle gradient through second-growth redwoods.
 The traffic noise recedes a little as you climb, and redwoods give way to a mixed hardwood forest.